arnaucube/goCaptcha/README.md

 # goCaptcha
-captcha server, with own datasets, to train own machine learning AI
+captcha server, with own datasets

 ## 0 - Why?
 Captcha systems are useful to avoid bots posting data on databases.
 But modern captcha systems are from enterprises to train machine learning algorithms, and monetize results.
 When user answers a captcha, is training the AI from the enterprise.

-This project, aims to be a self hosted captcha system, that trains own AI.
+This project, aims to be a self hosted captcha system.
+A future plan is add a functionallity that trains own AI.
 To avoid feeding AI from companies.

 ## 1 - How to use?
+### 1.0 - Requirements
+- backend server with
+  - goCaptcha binary
+  - MongoDB
+- frontend with the goCaptcha.js and goCaptcha.css inserted

 ### 1.1 - Frontend
 Insert this lines in the html file:
 ```html